Hydrogen Alpha Solar Observing Program Coordinator:

 Welcome to the world of Hydrogen Alpha Solar Observing!

 Only use H-alpha filters and telescopes from reputable sources and always check your filter for damage before each use.
 As Richard Hill states in Observe and Understand the Sun: "Observing the sun is the only inherently dangerous observing an amateur astronomer can do.
 Be aware of this at all times and take all necessary precautions.
 If you do not know a filter or procedure is safe then do not use it!
 Always err on the side of safety.
 An eye once damaged is forever damaged.
 Filters that let too much INFRARED light through can burn an eye if used visually.
 There is NO PAIN when this happens.
 Burned retinas can not be repaired.
 Excessive ULTRAVIOLET light has been shown to cause cataracts.
 So be very careful."
 Remember to cap or remove your finder scope before observing and never use a "solar filter" that screws into an eyepiece.

 Rules and Regulations

-The program can be completed visually or by imaging.
-To accomplish the program, an observer will be required to make three sets of drawings or images.
-Observations should include: Object name, date and time (local or UT), latitude and longitude, and the instrument used and its magnification.
+The Observing Program can be completed visually or by imaging.
+To accomplish the Observing Program, an observer will be required to make three sets of drawings or images.
+Observations should include:

 The first set is 20 or more sketches or images of the whole solar disk during two solar rotations (one rotation is about 30 days).
 Only the main features need to be drawn: filaments, plages, flares, and sunspot umbra.
 The penumbra may be omitted since it has lower contrast in H-alpha than in white light.